By Jerry Del Priore

-Though only one short season of pitching under his belt, minor league baseball guru Keith Law ranks Dunn (Boston College) as the 84th best prospect in baseball in January.
+Though only one pro short season of pitching under his belt, minor league baseball guru Keith Law ranked Dunn (Boston College) as the 84th best prospect in baseball back in January.

 Dunn must prove he can handle a full season of starts, in my opinion, before he moves up the ranks in the Mets’ system.
 But he possesses a good fastball, that registers 93-96 mph on the radar gun, with movement.
 Dunn also has a plus-changeup.